NOAA-GSL/ExascaleWorkflowSandbox/apps/mpas/README.md

 - `config/user_config.yaml` is used to override the default configuration with select customizations.

-    - Edit `user_config.yaml` to set the platform, experiment directory, and model resolution, for running the forecast.
+    - Edit `user_config.yaml` to set the platform, experiment directory, and model resolution for running the forecast.

 - `resources.yaml` provides platform details and contains `environment` commands that load the software stack needed by the app.

 # Instructions for running the MPAS App

-Once `user_config.yaml` is updated with user customizations (e.g. experiment directory, platform, model resolution), run the App:
+Once `user_config.yaml` is updated with user customizations (e.g. experiment directory, platform, model resolution) run the App:

 ```
 cd bin